amethyst/rfcs/rfcs/0002_amethyst_as_bin.md

 # Guide-Level Explanation
 [guide-level-explanation]: #guide-level-explanation

 When generating a new Amethyst project you'll find a file in your project called `lib.rs`.
+In this file you'll find a structure called
-In this file will be several functions Amethyst depends on you to provide.
-Do not remove them, otherwise your project will not work with Amethyst.
+`Game` implementing a trait called `GameInterface`.
+In this trait will be several functions and types Amethyst depends on you to provide.

-However, you can and are expected to alter the body of the function to change what is returned.
-Do not change the function names, parameters, or return types.
+Additionally you'll find a function called `init_game() -> impl GameInterface` which is responsible for initializing the `Game` object
+Amethyst uses.
+Do not alter the name, or signature of this function, it is the bridge between your crate and Amethyst.
+You can however, alter the body of it if you need to do more setup.

 Here are the functions and types we expect you to provide:

-- `pub type GameData`
+- `type GameData`

   This is the type used to store your system dispatchers and any thread local data you may have.
 We've pre-populated it with a simple to use type from Amethyst called `GameData` but you may want to provide your own type here later when your game gets more complicated.

-- `pub type Event`
+- `type Event`

   This is the type of event that Amethyst will send to your states.
 We've populated it with a default called `StateEvent`.

-- `pub fn first_state() -> impl State<GameData, Event>`
+- `fn first_state() -> impl State<Self::GameData, Self::Event>`

   Provides the first state that your game will execute.
 In the template file we've provided a basic empty state and we are returning it in this function.

-- `pub fn input_bindings() -> String`
+- `fn input_bindings() -> Option<String>`

   Expected to provide either a path to a file in the RON format describing the input bindings for the player, or the input configuration as a string provided in the RON format.
 It is pre-populated with the path of an a simple file provided in the template.
-If you don't wish to use the Amethyst input system you can return an empty string here.
+If you don't wish to use the Amethyst input system you can return `None` here instead.

-- `pub fn game_data() -> impl DataInit<GameData>`
+- `fn game_data() -> impl DataInit<GameData>`

   Provides the core of your game's parallelism.
 By default we are returning a `GameDataBuilder` type from here with a few bundles added that you will probably find useful.
 You can read more about custom GameData types in [The Book](https://www.amethyst.rs/book/latest/).
 You do not need to provide input or rendering facilities here, as the Amethyst core dispatcher will take care of that for you.

-- `pub fn pipeline_builder(pipeline: PipelineBuilder<Queue<()>>) -> Option<impl PipelineBuild>`
+- `fn pipeline_builder(pipeline: PipelineBuilder<Queue<()>>) -> Option<impl PipelineBuild>`

   Provides a description of the rendering pipeline.
 It is pre-populated with a basic configuration that should work for most needs.
 If you don't want a window for your game (such as for a headless game server) then you can return `None` here.

+- `fn post_exit()`

+  This function will be executed after your game quits, and the world has been unloaded.
+Most games won't need to do anything here but if you, for example need to trigger an upload to a cloud save after the game is over this is the place to do it.

 # Reference-Level Explanation
 [reference-level-explanation]: #reference-level-explanation

-During compilation the amethyst engine links against a user provided crate which is expected to provide all of the functions listed above.
+During compilation (triggered via a hypothetical cli command `amethyst run`) the amethyst engine links an engine binary against a user provided crate which is expected to provide the interface detailed above.
 The new main method we provide calls these functions at appropriate times during initialization of the game and/or editor so as to place the user provided values into the correct locations during the startup process.

 # Drawbacks
 [drawbacks]: #drawbacks